Myddfai: Lady of the Lake legend

 However this happened twice more in similar circumstances and on being struck the third time she stood up to her full height, looked him in the eye and stated that their relationship was now over.
 She simply turned on her heel and walked out of their farm and as she crossed their land every sheep, lamb, cow, calf, hen, chick, duck, goose, pig and horse followed her.
 She ascended to the lake and wordlessly walked in once more, every animal following her beneath the cold still waters, leaving the man heartbroken in the shallows, his pleas resounding around the mountains arms.

 Another version of the tale, as told by Sir John Rhys in his book "Celtic Folklore, Volume 1: Welsh and Manx," shows no worsening of the young man.
 Instead, the "blows" come to a light blow on the back with a pair of gloves, a warm hand at a wedding when the Lady is crying, and an admonishing hand at a funeral when the Lady is laughing.
 The story ends in a similar fashion, though, with the Lady calling all of her dowry of animals away with her.
 It is noted, further: "What became of the affrighted ploughman – whether he was left on the field when the oxen set off, or whether he followed them to the lake, has not been handed down to tradition; neither has the fate of the disconsolate and half-ruined husband been kept in remembrance".

 The man returned to his farm unable to work the land, lost in a world of self-reproach and disbelief, a ruined man.
 His only compensation was his children by his otherworldly wife, who still loved him; they grew up to be the Physicians of Myddfai.

 Llwynywermwd

-In 2006, Charles, Prince of Wales started looking for a base for his visits to Wales.
+In 2006, Charles III, who at the time was Prince of Wales, started looking for a base for his visits to Wales.
 Carmarthenshire was seen as a favourite location due to its quiet nature.
 In late 2006, the Prince via the Duchy of Cornwall made an offer on Llwynywermwd (Llwynywormwood), a former coach house set in the 190 acre grounds of a ruined mansion.
-Contracts were exchanged in November 2006, with Clarence House saying that the property may be let to holidaymakers when the Prince and Duchess were not there.
-Prince Charles made his first official visit on 16 March 2007.
+Contracts were exchanged in November 2006, with Clarence House saying that the property may be let to holidaymakers when the Prince and his wife, now Queen Camilla, were not there.
+The King made his first official visit on 16 March 2007.